chengtan9907/OpenSTL/README.md

 python tools/train.py -d mmnist --lr 1e-3 -c configs/mmnist/simvp/SimVP_gSTA.py --ex_name mmnist_simvp_gsta
 ```

+## Tutorial on using Custom Data

+For the convenience of users, we provide a tutorial on how to train, evaluate, and visualize with OpenSTL on custom data.
+This tutorial enables users to quickly build their own projects using OpenSTL.
+For more details, please refer to the [`tutorial.ipynb`](examples/tutorial.ipynb) in the `examples/` directory.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Overview of Model Zoo and Datasets